RTGS-Lab/rtgs-lab-tools/src/rtgs_lab_tools/visualization/README.md

 # Visualization Module

 Create time-series plots and multi-parameter visualizations from sensor data.
+Visualization tool can take raw data files or pre-parsed CSV files, and automatically handles parsing if needed.
+Raw data files come from the sensing data module, and can be downloaded from the GEMS database.
+Parsed CSV files can be created using the data parser module.

 ## CLI Usage